 - You misunderstand what people say.
 “You want me to eat a frog?”
 “No, Fred, I said, ‘See the fog’."
 Misunderstanding people can be embarrassing, but it doesn't have to be that way.
 A pair of hearing aids can enable you to understand conversation and avoid the awkwardness of mishearing important directions, the punch line to a joke or the lyrics to your favorite song.

 - You have trouble hearing children and women.
 As previously discussed, hearing loss within a specific frequency is pretty common and with age, you’re more likely to experience hearing loss within the higher frequencies.
 Since women and children speak at higher pitches or frequencies, it’s often more difficult to hear what your granddaughter or wife is saying to you than when your best friend with a big, booming, deep voice speaks to you.

 - You become annoyed at others because you can’t understand what they say.
 It can be easy to get frustrated and annoyed at those around you when you cannot hear what they're saying.
 Try to remember, you’re not annoyed at the speaker; you’re really annoyed that you can’t hear the speaker as well as you once did.
 The feelings of frustration are normal and understandable.
 Hearing loss isn’t just about the ears.
 Loss of hearing is associated with depression, anxiety, isolation and other emotional disorders.
 By calling to make an appointment with our audiologist, you may be able to lead a happier, healthier life —simply by being able to hear more clearly!

 If you recognize more than a few of these symptoms, chances are, you may have some degree of hearing loss.

 No need to fear; hearing loss with age is common and can easily be identified and treated.
-Call us at 715-531-6800 and we can get you scheduled with our audiologist, Dr. Kirsten Daniels for a comprehensive hearing evaluation.
+Call us at 715-531-6800 and we can get you scheduled for a comprehensive hearing evaluation.